grigortamazyan/grigortamazyan/README.md

 ### Hi there 👋

-My name is Julia and I am a junior Front-End developer.
+My name is Grigor and I am a junior Front-End developer.

 Curious and always willing to learn, I am starting this new professional chapter of my proffesional life and I am very keen to develop myself further.